 Admonitions

-This chapter outlines the types of admonitions utilized in Espressif documentation, along with guidelines on their selection, formatting, and appropriate use.
+This chapter describes the types of admonitions used in Espressif documentation and provides guidelines for their selection, formatting, and usage.

 Types of Admonitions